huangc28/go-darkpanda-backend/internal/app/inquiry/README.md

 - [x] Cancel inquiry.
 - [x] User revert inquiry from chatting.
 Soft both delete user's presence in that chatroom and the chatroom itself.
 If is a male user, rejoining lobby if inquiry isn't expired.
 - [] Reverting inquiry should emit `quit` message to members in the channel.

+## Bugs

+- [] If a service provider is already chatting with the customer, she should not be able to pickup the same inquiry again.
+- [] If an inquiry is at `chatting` status, it should be moved to lobby.
+Other service providers should not be able to find the inquiry.
+- [] Error #01: sql: transaction has already been committed or rolled back.

+Committed / Roll backed transaction should be replaced with normal SQL client.
+A better solution would be to resolve a whole new DAO Service object on each request to avoid reusing Roll backed / Committed transactions.